camilne9/election_analytics_blog/posts/narrative.md

 # The Data

 To explore this media narrative, I will be using the county by county results from the 2020 election.
 I also I have the margin (in percentage points) in each county in the 2016 election.
-(I do not have county results for Alaska in 2020, but even without this data I can reasonably explore trends in the county level data, particularly as Alaska was not especially competetive and it does not have a particularly large Hispanic population.)
+(I do not have county results for Alaska in 2020, but even without this data I can reasonably explore trends in the county level data, particularly as Alaska was not especially competitive and it does not have a particularly large Hispanic population.)
 Combining these two data sets, I will be compare the margin between Republicans and Democrats in each county to find the **change in the Democratic margin from 2016 to 2020**.
 The fact that I am considering the *Democratic margin* simply means that if the Republicans performed better in 2020 than 2016 the value will be negative.

 In terms of demographic data, I have information about the demographic composition of each county in 2016.
 In particular, know the percentage of the population that is Hispanic in each county.
 I do not have this data for 2020, but I can reasonably assume that th